JakeMick/adventures_in_vectors/content/ts_1.rst

 ####################

 Recently I've been learning about time series modelling.
 A lot of literature exists on the subject, with varying formality and intended uses.
-As with some statistics literature, it is not clear how to apply a given concept to data.
+This text will start off with time series as it relates to forecasting.
+With some statistics literature, it is not clear how to apply a given concept to data.
 I've included code for this reason.
 This isn't algorithmic recipes.
 The intent of this document is to gift you with an intuition behind ideas.
 Basically